rhb388/Yitter/public/md/about.md

 # About

-Yitter is a free and open source alternative Twitter front-end focused on privacy built from Nitter.
+Yitter an alternative front-end for Twitter that focuses on your privacy.
+Yitter is free and open source software forked from Nitter.
+Our open source code is available on Github at <https://github.com/rhb388/yitter>

 The open source code for Nitter is available on GitHub at <https://github.com/zedeus/nitter>

 * No JavaScript or ads
 * All requests go through the backend, client never talks to Twitter